A tree-based kernel for densities and its applications in clustering DNase-seq profiles: Simulation Study

 We simulate $X_{[m_j]}^j \overset{\iid}{\sim} Q_j$, where $Q_j$ is sampled from a mixture of the following two groups of samples (shown in Figure \ref{fig:two_sample_density}).

-Group 1 (green lines in Figure \ref{fig:two_sample_density}) is a bi-modal distribution with two modes at $1/4$ and $3/4$ within the support $[0,1]$.
-The bi-modal distribution is designed to mimic the transcription factor (TF) ``footprint" pattern in the DNase-Seq data, with a dip in the middle motif region and higher numbers in the flanking regions around the motif (the two modes as dashed lines boxed in Figure \ref{fig:two_sample_density}).
+Group 1 (green lines in Figure \ref{fig:two_sample_density}) is a bi-modal distribution with two modes at $1/4$ and $3/4$ within the support $[0,1]$, mimicking the transcription factor (TF) ``footprint" pattern in the DNase-Seq data, with a dip in the middle motif region and higher numbers in the flanking regions around the motif (the two modes as dashed lines boxed in Figure \ref{fig:two_sample_density}).
 Group 2 (blue lines in Figure \ref{fig:two_sample_density}) is generated as a unimodal distribution.
-For each density $Q_j$, we sample $X_{[m_j]}^j \overset{\iid}{\sim}Q_j$ with $m_j$ uniformly sampled from $4\times 10^3$ to $1\times 10^4$.
-In addition, each $Q_j$ is a mixture of two beta distributions, with the mixing probability $W_j$ randomly sampled from $\Beta(10,10)$.
-Hence the variability of $Q_j$ can be visualized in Figure \ref{fig:two_sample_density}, especially on the green lines.
-Each line in Figure \ref{fig:two_sample_density} represents one density $Q_j$.
-Some $Q_j$ have a higher left mode than the right mode, and others are the other way around.
-This is due to the randomness in $W_j$.
-We generate a total of $n$ densities $Q_j,j=1,\dots,n$, and $Q_j$ is sampled as a mixture from groups 1 and 2, 60\% from group 1 and 40\% from group 2.
+For each density $Q_j$, we sample $X_{[m_j]}^j \overset{\iid}{\sim}Q_j$ with $m_j$ uniformly sampled from $10^3$ to $5\times 10^3$.
+Each $Q_j$ is a mixture of two beta distributions, with the mixing probability $W_j$ randomly sampled from $\Beta(10,10)$ to represent the within-cluster heterogeneity of $Q_j$.
+Each line in Figure \ref{fig:two_sample_density} represents one observation $Q_j$.
+Some $Q_j$ have a higher left mode than the right mode, others vice versa.
+We generate a total of $n$ observations $Q_j,j=1,\dots,n$, 60\% from cluster 1 and 40\% from cluster 2.
 After generating $X_{[m_j]}^j$, we compute the histogram of $X_{[m_j]}^j$ with 1000 bins over $[0,1]$, and use the resulting data as input for clustering algorithms.
 This gives us $X\in \R^{n\times 1000}$ for each replicated study.

 In practice, it is difficult to know {\em a priori} how many true clusters exist in the data, and the competing methods all require a prespecified number of clusters.
 Hence, we set the cluster number to be 3 for all methods, although there are only 2 true clusters.
 To quantify the clustering accuracy, we use the Adjusted Rand Index (ARI), defined in \cite{halkidi2002cluster} and implemented in the R package \texttt{mclust} \citep{mclust}.
-ARI can handle label permutation and provides the corrected-for-chance version of the Rand index. \cite{gates2017impact} shows that ARI is a good criterion for assessing clustering similarity, especially in the case of over-clustering (predicted clusters more than actual clusters).
+ARI can handle label permutation and provides the corrected-for-chance version of the Rand index.
 ARI maps the clustering similarity to $[-1,1]$, with 1 being perfect clustering, 0 being completely random clustering, and -1 being worse than random clustering.